felixcool200/DD2360HT23/hw_1/report/DD2360HT23_HW2_Söderman.md

 Felix Söderman DD2360 HT23\
 Github: https://github.com/felixcool200/DD2360HT23

-**Individual contributions:** Both students worked on 90% of the project together (including writing the report), while communicating verbally.
-The last 10% included scheduling conflicts where the students worked individually on the code.
-Both provided ideas for potential optimizations, and each wrote about 50% of the code and report.

 ## Exercise 1 - Reflection on GPU-accelerated Computing
 1. List the main differences between GPUs and CPUs in terms of architecture.